HumeAI/hume-cli/README.md

-  --json                                      Output in JSON format --pretty                                    Output in human-readable format --base-url #0                               Override the default API base URL (for testing purposes)
+  --json                                      Output in JSON format --pretty                                    Output in human-readable format --base-url #0                               Override the default API base URL (for testing purposes) --preset-voice                              Required to use one of Hume's provided voices --speed #0                                  Speaking speed multiplier (0.25-3.0, default is 1.0) --trailing-silence #0                       Seconds of silence to add at the end (0.0-5.0, default is 0.35) --streaming                                 Use streaming mode for TTS generation (default: true)

 ━━━ Details ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━